fellowchap-samuel/dialog-box/README.md

 # Dialog-box

 - A practical gem that opens a simple filedialog box and returns the selected file's path.
-- It uses `Fiddle::Importer` to get the native dialog_box in windows
+- It uses `Fiddle::Importer` to get the native dialog_box in windows.

 <br>